-by Jennifer Fontaine – You want to go green, we all do, but you do you ever feel weighed down by your environmental footprint?
-Do you get overwhelmed with taking that all-important first step to a greener, more sustainable life, not just for your health, but for the environment?
+by Jennifer Fontaine – Do you ever feel weighed down by your environmental footprint, but then get overwhelmed with taking that all-important first step to a greener, more sustainable life, not just for your health, but for the environment?

 Research already tells us that green dwellings, particularly those that make use of efficient and natural light, have a positive impact on the mental health of the people that live and work there.
 Of course, mental health can be a tough thing to scientifically measure, but studies have consistently shown us that green home dwellers experience a special kind of happiness that comes with knowing their home has less impact on the environment.